aridjayarecipes/cutesrecipes.web.app/content/post/2185-easiest-way-to-make-homemade-creamy-spinach-chicken-casserole.md

 1. Get 1 can cream of chicken

-One of the EASIEST chicken recipes because it&#39;s What&#39;s easier than making a chicken casserole with minimal prep?
+One of the EASIEST chicken recipes because it's What's easier than making a chicken casserole with minimal prep?
 Can you believe this chicken spinach dish requires no searing, cooking, or frying.
 How to Make Creamy Spinach Artichoke Chicken Casserole.
 Step Seven: Top with Cheese and Bake the Creamy Spinach Artichoke Chicken Casserole.

 <!--inarticleads2-->